flytbase/apidoc/source/includes/telemetry/get_vehicle_state.md

 This API subscribes/polls the vehicle state data.
 Check usage information section below before using the API.

-### API usage information:

-* This API provides mode and arm status.
-* All navigation API's work only in Offboard / APICTL mode.
-So checking the mode before firing mission critical commands is advised.
-* This API only allows to read the mode and arm status.

 ### Parameters:

     Following parameters are applicable for onboard cpp and python scripts.
 Scroll down for their counterparts in RESTful, Websocket, ROS.
 However the description of these parameters applies to all platforms.